awsdocs/amazon-redshift-developer-guide/doc_source/t_Sorting_data.md

 To understand the impact of the chosen sort key on query performance, use the [EXPLAIN](r_EXPLAIN.md) command\.
 For more information, see [Query planning and execution workflow](c-query-planning.md)

 To define a sort type, use either the INTERLEAVED or COMPOUND keyword with your CREATE TABLE or CREATE TABLE AS statement\.
 The default is COMPOUND\.
+The default COMPOUND is recommended unless your tables aren't updated regularly with INSERT, UPDATE, or DELETE\.
 An INTERLEAVED sort key can use a maximum of eight columns\.
+Depending on your data and cluster size, VACUUM REINDEX takes significantly longer than VACUUM FULL because it makes an additional pass to analyze the interleaved sort keys\.
+The sort and merge operation can take longer for interleaved tables because the interleaved sort might need to rearrange more rows than a compound sort\.

 To view the sort keys for a table, query the [SVV\_TABLE\_INFO](r_SVV_TABLE_INFO.md) system view\.